srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 6. **X-Large and XX-Large** had extremely low demand, with only **544 and 28 pizzas sold** respectively.
 7. **Friday** was the busiest day.
 8. **12:00 PM** and **5:00–6:00 PM** were the major demand peaks.
-9. Staffing should be aligned with peak demand rather than distributed evenly throughout the day.
+9. Peak-hour demand highlights a potential opportunity for more demand-aligned staffing.
-10. Off-peak promotions and seasonal campaigns could help improve capacity utilization and revenue consistency.
+10. Low-demand sizes and off-peak periods present potential opportunities for inventory optimization and demand-smoothing strategies.

 ---

 # Final Takeaway

-This project demonstrates how a well-designed Power BI dashboard can move beyond **descriptive reporting** and support **business decision-making**.
+This project demonstrates how a Power BI dashboard can move beyond **descriptive reporting** and support **data-driven business thinking**.

 The objective was not simply to display sales numbers.

 It was to connect:

-**Data → Pattern → Business Risk → Opportunity → Action**
+**Data → Pattern → Insight → Risk → Opportunity → Recommendation**

-By understanding when customers buy, what they prefer, and where demand is concentrated, management can make more informed decisions around:
+By analyzing when customers buy, what they prefer, and where demand is concentrated, the dashboard highlights potential areas for:

-- **Staffing**
+- **Staffing optimization**
-- **Inventory**
+- **Inventory efficiency**
-- **Promotions**
+- **Promotional strategies**
-- **Menu strategy**
+- **Menu optimization**
 - **Seasonal planning**

-> **Good dashboards don't just tell us what happened.
-They help us decide what to do next.**
+> **A good dashboard doesn't just show what happened.
+It helps uncover where opportunities may exist.**

 ---